JuliaLang/julia/doc/stdlib/base.rst

    and waits for the process to complete.
 Returns the value returned by ``f``.

+.. function:: Base.set_process_title(title::AbstractString)

+   Set the process title.
+No-op on some operating systems. (not exported)

+.. function:: Base.get_process_title()

+   Get the process title.
+On some systems, will always return empty string. (not exported)

 .. function:: readandwrite(command)

    Starts running a command asynchronously, and returns a tuple (stdout,stdin,process) of the output stream and input stream of the process, and the process object itself.